dougallison/reflections/lesson_3_reflections.md

    changes down from the remote repository allows the option to merge those code changes into your branch at a point-in-time that you're ready to receive those code changes - without them interferring with your own code changes.

+ 3. Describe the differences between forks, clones, and branches.
+When would you use one instead of another?

+    The fork feature is limited in scope to the GitHub website.
+A user forks a repository when they don't have access to make any updates to the source repository, but would like to make changes to the repository.
+This happens frequently with open source projects which often have many developers contributing to the repository.
+The developers fork the source repository to have a copy that they can work on.

+    Cloning a repository creates a copy of a repository, including all of it's commit history.
+A repository is often cloned from a remote source (like GitHub) to a local disk so a developer can work on the project on his local disk (in a disconnected manner).
+Any changes to the files in the repository only occur in the cloned repository until such time as the changes are pushed back into the source repository.

+    Branches are used to label commits in a meaningful way.
+A branch isolates a set of commits from other branches in the repository.
+This allows a developer to work in an isolated workspace to create experimental code features or test bug fixes; without affecting the production code line.